TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 > **Note**
 > If you followed the steps in the `Quickstart` section then you won't need to install it again.

-## Convert the model to Tensorflow.js
+## Convert the model to Tensorflow.js format

 Tensorflow.js is a library that allows you to run Tensorflow models in the browser.
 It is a great way to deploy your model and make it available to everyone.